Anthony García

-Anthony García (born January 4, 1992) is a Puerto Rican professional baseball outfielder for the Saraperos de Saltillo of the Mexican League.
+Anthony García (born January 4, 1992) is a Puerto Rican professional baseball outfielder for the Long Island Ducks of the Atlantic League of Professional Baseball.
 He was drafted by the St. Louis Cardinals in the 18th round of the 2009 Major League Baseball draft.

 Career

 St. Louis Cardinals

 García made his professional debut in 2009 with the rookie-level Gulf Coast League Cardinals.
 He played for the Puerto Rico national baseball team at the 2015 Pan American Games.
 On November 5, 2015, the Cardinals added García to their 40-man roster to protect him from the Rule 5 draft.
 During the 2016 season, he split time between the Springfield Cardinals and the Memphis Redbirds.
 He posted a .238 batting average with 11 home runs and 43 RBIs between both clubs.
 In 2017, he once again split time between Springfield and Memphis, where he batted .282 with 16 home runs and 72 RBIs.
 On April 24, 2017, García was removed from the 40-man roster and sent outright to Triple–A Memphis.
 He elected free agency following the season on November 6.